HAI TRANSITION ANNOUNCEMENT

 In fact, global health has been changing for some time.
 Following a long history of parallel, foreign-led interventions that often circumvent local public sector health systems, funders of global health are increasingly looking to local expertise and local systems to help integrate public health interventions and drive impact to achieve universal health coverage.
 As this change takes place, iNGOs like HAI are being justifiably asked to make the case for maintaining expensive, global systems of operation following years of local capacity building efforts.
 This is especially true when decision-making authority about how funds are employed is concentrated in headquarters offices, located outside countries of operation.

 HAI spent more than three decades successfully building collaborative, productive partnerships with our implementing and funding partners who we know see the continued value in our mission, model, and approach.
 But, we also spent decades investing resources in our country office staff, building experience and strengthening expertise to successfully manage and implement large, complex grants.
 Their responsiveness, flexibility, determination, and professionalism shone particularly bright in 2020 as had the quality of their work under HAI’s most recent Country Directors.

-Both CSM and HAMNASA are independent, locally-registered NGOs with a board, leadership, and staff that reflect the communities they serve.
-Both organizations—with years of support from HAI—have the systems and structures required to take on a wide range of funding opportunities.
-And, importantly, both organizations embrace HAI’s public sector collaboration model and health system strengthening approach and will continue to work collaboratively with HAI’s existing partners, including Ministries of Health, National Institutes of Health, and the University of Washington.
+CSM, HAMNASA, and HA-CI are independent, locally-registered NGOs with a board, leadership, and staff that reflect the communities they serve.
+All three organizations—with years of support from HAI—have the systems and structures required to take on a wide range of funding opportunities.
+And, importantly, all three organizations embrace HAI’s public sector collaboration model and health system strengthening approach and will continue to work collaboratively with HAI’s long-time partners, including Ministries of Health, National Institutes of Health, and the University of Washington.

-Please join us in celebrating the beginning of what we expect to be a very long, very successful future for both CSM and HAMNASA.
+Please join us in celebrating the beginning of what we expect to be a very long, very successful future for CSM, HAMNASA, and HA-CI.

 Health Alliance International